Joystream/founding-members/SUBMISSION-GUIDELINES.md

 Description: Between these two dates, I created the channel "My Channel" with ID 1337, and uploaded videos with ID 1342, 1347 and 1352.
 All videos are of high quality, and was approved by the curator, ref forum post below.
 Link: link.to.forum.post

+### Best Practices
+- Keep it brief, but include all relevant information.
+- In cases when your activity took place of a PR, (eg. a bounty, bug fix, etc.), use the date of which the PR was merged or closed.
+- If you reported a bugfix, or made an issue for other purposes, use the date of which the issue was opened.
+- If you've held a role, the date range should be the dates you are requesting points for.
+However, you are also encouraged to specify when you got the role.

 ### Website Form

 Using [this form](https://www.joystream.org/founding-members/form/) on the project website, there are four steps: